thephpleague/uri-src/docs/interfaces/7.0/query-parser-builder.md

 // ];
 ```

-<p class="message-warning">The <code>$separator</code> argument can not be the empty string.</p>
+<p class="message-warning">The <code>$separator</code> argument cannot be the empty string.</p>

-## Building the URI query string
+## Query String Building

-To convert back the collection of key/value pairs into a valid query string or the `null` value you can use the static public `QueryString::build` method.
+To convert back the collection of key/value pairs into a valid query string or the `null` value
+you can use the static public `QueryString::build` method.

 ```php
 $pairs = QueryString::build([